Virtualization-projects/rancher-labs-wiki/Rancher-SDLC-and-GitHub-Issue-Flow.md

 Some projects require us to make a release before an issue can be tested.
 These include: cli, helm/tiller (our fork), and RKE.
 Coordinate with a tech lead accordingly.

+We currently track issues in three places:
+* rancher/rancher
+* rancher/rke
+* our internal security issue tracker
+Please be aware of all three

 ## Issue categorization
 To track the type of work we have in the pipeline, we categorize issues using `kind/*` labels.
 Here are the main "kinds" you should be working with:
 * `kind/feature` - Issues that represent larger new pieces of functionality, not enhancements to existing functionality